jarom-bradshaw/FunBankApp/README.md

 # Overview

-I love finances and want to work in fintech someday.
-And the other day my brother told me he wanted to rent and build a 4-plex that he designed.
-He is a architect for the state of Nevada.
-I was curious about how much money he could make investing the down payment on the 4-plex, so I started analyzing the money on a spreadsheet.

-Then I determined I would just build a documented mini hybrid bank app that aims to be connectible to real banks and a place that is safe and secure to put your data.
-I aim to implement API with Ollama to do some math on the balance available and provide a high level summary.
+I have a strong passion for finance and aspire to work in the fintech industry.
+Recently, my brother, an architect for the state of Nevada, expressed interest in renting and building a 4-plex he designed.
+This inspired me to analyze the financial aspects of such an investment using a spreadsheet.

+To take this further, I decided to develop a mini hybrid banking application.
+This app is designed to connect with real banks and provide a secure environment for user data.
+It includes features such as balance calculations and high-level summaries using APIs integrated with Ollama.

-I also have hashed passwords and created Swagger documentation for the API's I have built out.
+I have implemented secure password hashing and created comprehensive Swagger documentation for the APIs I developed.

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-Currently, I am hosting this on my SQL server.
-I am using JBDC for Database connectivity instead of JPA.
-That was a significant architecture decision, as I did not want to have more runtime by using JPA.

-I am using Java Springboot framework.
-I am using JDK 21 Amazon Correto version.
-I am using Gradle, Bean, Lombok for clean code and a few other libraries, that I will document after being sure I am using them.
+- **Database**: Hosted on my SQL server, using JDBC for database connectivity to ensure efficient runtime performance.
+- **Framework**: Java Spring Boot
+- **JDK**: Amazon Corretto 21
+- **Build Tool**: Gradle
+- **Libraries**: Bean, Lombok, and others (to be documented)

+# Key Features

+- **Secure Authentication**: Implemented password hashing using BCrypt to ensure user data security.
+- **API Documentation**: Automated Swagger documentation for easy API reference and testing.
+- **Financial Analysis**: Integrated with Ollama API to perform financial calculations and provide summaries.

 # Useful Websites

 - [How to hash user data and passwords](https://www.baeldung.com/spring-security-registration-password-encoding-bcrypt)
 - [How to set up JWT Authentication](https://www.javaguides.net/2024/01/spring-boot-security-jwt-tutorial.html)